tbreuss/html-boilerplate/README.md

 ## Installation

-Simply download this repo and use it as a starter for whatever you're working on.
+Simply download the repo and use it as a starting point for whatever you are working on.

 ## License